-Kampala, 04 June, 2020 / 4:50 AM
+Kampala, 04 June, 2020 / 4:50 am (ACI Africa).

 At celebrations marking Martyrs’ Day, the Archbishop of Uganda’s Kampala Archdiocese has called on the people of God under his care to follow the example of the Ugandan martyrs in view of strengthening their Christian faith within their respective families amid COVID-19 challenges.

 “It is time for us to strengthen the domestic Church following the example of the martyrs of the early Church and by doing so, become stronger in faith,” Archbishop Cyprian Kizito Lwanga said Wednesday, June 3.